dotnet/android/Documentation/proposals/OneDotNetEmbeddedResources.md

 ### Next Phase

-Things that could happen by .NET 6 RTM:
+Things that could happen sometime after .NET 6 Preview 1:

 * Support for referencing Android Studio projects in order to build them and consume the resulting `.aar` file.